Why You'll Love This Place

 CEREMONY & EVENT/RECEPTION CAPACITY: The Hall can accommodate 50–350 seated and up to 600 standing guests for a reception.
 Ceremonies can take place on the stage.

-MEETING CAPACITY: Up to 250 seated guests with an unobstructed view of the stage.
+MEETING CAPACITY: The Hall seats up to 250 guests with an unobstructed view of the stage.

 Catering: in-house or BYO